kentarokai/sketch-export-assets/README.md

 Export assets for Android, iOS, Windows Phone in Sketch.

-Also check [my new sketch plugin] to export assets for iOS directly from Sketch into Xcodes assets catalog.
+Also check [GeertWille's new sketch plugin] to export assets for iOS directly from Sketch into Xcodes assets catalog.

-[my new sketch plugin]:https://github.com/GeertWille/sketch-to-xcode-assets-catalog
+[GeertWille's new sketch plugin]:https://github.com/GeertWille/sketch-to-xcode-assets-catalog

 ## Installation